4.13. GUI Interaction

 Overview

-Table 4.22 Available keyboards shortcuts inside the scene
+Table 4.22 Available mouse and keyboards shortcuts inside the scene

 Shortcut